 The analysis of drivers of deforestation and forest degradation relies on the work carried out for the Provincial REDD+ Action Plans and is supplemented with additional data.
 The PRAPs used a combination of available government data, stakeholder consultations, and field visits to identify and analyze the main drivers and underlying causes of deforestation and forest degradation in the respective provinces.
-For the design of the ER-Program, this source was supplemented with additional reports on drivers, with data collected from the national and provincial government reports and with outcomes of consultations conducted in the last two years at all levels in the six provinces.
-It should be noted that additional work on local drivers will be completed within the first year of the program, which will further identify local hotspots and provide inputs to revised management plans to be prepared as part of the Adaptive Collaborative Management Approach to be implemented in the program (see more at Section 14).
+For the design of the

-&lt;sup>11 The information is provided in the Annex 4 on Activity Data Annex Report
+11 The information is provided in the Annex 4 on Activity Data Report